jamo254/KotlinTutorial/README.md

 # KotlinTutorial
 This repo outlines basic concepts in Kotlin such as variable, functions, interfaces and classes.
+The code is contained in the src folder.

     1  Built in data types
     2  Numbers